riffomonas/generalR/05_session.md

 <img src="assets/images/05_session//unnamed-chunk-15-1.png" title="plot of chunk unnamed-chunk-15" alt="plot of chunk unnamed-chunk-15" width="504" />
 </div>

 2\.
 2016 was the last year that we have data for in this dataset.
 Can you make a dot plot with all of the possible `Admin1Name` values on the y-axis, the `count` values on the x-axis for 2016?
-Give the bars a color that you like.
+Give the dots any color that you like.

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">